-“I don’t hate you but you’re pushing me more and more away from you.”
+“I don’t hate you, but you’re pushing me away.”
 He took the glass from her.
 “You’re not supposed to drink when breastfeeding.”

-“Oh, you still care, thanks.
-Anyway, you started this, and I’m not the problem here.”
-She handed him the glass.
-“We still can be happy again if only you do your part.
-I understand you’re married
+“Oh, you still care?
+Thanks.
+You started this, and I’m not the problem here.”
+She stroked his shoulder.
+“We still can be happy again.
+I’m not asking you to leave your wife.”

 “But how can I do this?
 I’ve made up with Katelyn.”

 She poked his shoulder.
-“Congratulations, you’re so smart.
-If you managed to convince her to take you back, making her understand you have another family won’t be that difficult.”
-She placed her
+“Congratulations.
+You’re so smart.
+If you managed to convince her to take you back, making her understand you’ve got another family won’t be that difficult.
+She knows about

-hands flat on her knees.
-“Jokes aside, I’ve never seen someone with a noble heart like her, she’ll understand if you explain things clearly.”
+us.”
+She placed her hands flat on her knees.
+“Jokes aside, I’ve never seen someone with a noble heart like her, she’ll understand.”

-Just when she was beginning to think he was calming down and then this?
+Just when she was beginning to think he was calming down, he says this?
 She was hurt to the quick.
 “You’re the worst person I’ve ever met.
 Cold.
 The only person you love is yourself.
 Now you

 pretend to love Katelyn, but it’s all pretense.
 It’s mere talk, and talk, and talk!”